Here’s what you don’t do

 Immediately click ‘Apply.’
 Fill out the form.
 Attach or paste your resume.
 Then you wait, and wait, and wait, and… well, you get the idea.

 Instead, try these 3 job-landing tips:

-- About Us – Check out their services, products and markets.
-Learn how big they are: annual sales or budget and number of employees.
+- About Us – Check out their services, products, and markets.
+Learn how big they are: annual sales or budget and the number of employees.
 Find out whether they are local, regional, national, or global.
-Review their vision, mission and values.
-If you are still interested, make a list of what you like, as well as questions you have.
+Review their vision, mission, and values.
+If you are still interested, make a list of what you like, as well as the questions you have.

 - Press or Newsroom – Look for recent news about financial reports and special announcements.
 Is their growth up, down or sideways?
 What are their plans for the future?
 Are there new executives that recently joined (who wants to make changes in their departments)?
 Are there special opportunities you see for you?

 - Career or Jobs – look for the job you found online.
 Look for other jobs that interest you.
 Check out their benefits and training.

 - Go to Google.
 Type in the employer’s name to search ‘Web and News’ for more information.

 - Print most relevant information and put in a file folder marked with employer name.
 Very handy for resume writing and interviews.
 Make notes on key people related to the job you want.